-"How enviable a quiet death by lethal injection," wrote Justice Scalia, in a concurring opinion that denied review of a Texas death penalty case.
+"How enviable a quiet death by lethal injection," wrote U.S. Supreme Court Justice Antonin Scalia, in a concurring opinion that denied review of a Texas death penalty case.
 But is it quiet?
-Renewed and vigorous debate over the death penalty has erupted as DNA testing has proven that many on death row are in fact innocent.
-In this debate, however, the guilty have been forgotten.
-In his new book, Gruesome Spectacles: Botched Executions and America's Death Penalty, renowned legal scholar Austin Sarat describes just how unquiet death by execution can be.
-If we assume a death row prisoner is guilty, how can we be sure that we are fulfilling the Supreme Court's mandate to ensure that his execution is "the mere extinguishment of life" and not a cruel and unusual punishment?
+Renewed and vigorous debate over the death penalty has erupted in recent years, especially given the potential for ineffective administration of the drugs traditionally used for lethal injections, and their limited availability as drug makers become unwilling to supply them.
+In Gruesome Spectacles: Botched Executions and America's Death Penalty, renowned legal scholar Austin Sarat describes just how unquiet death by execution can be.
+If we assume a death row prisoner is guilty, how can we be sure that we are fulfilling the Supreme Court's mandate to ensure that his execution is "the mere extinguishment of life?"

 About the author